evrythng/scanthng.js/README.md

 ## Testing

-The `tests` and `test-app` directories contain simple pages that allow quick testing of SDK functionality.
+The `test` and `playground` directories contain simple pages that allow quick testing of SDK functionality.
 See their respective `README.md` files for more details.